Wutun language: History

 A number of theories have been proposed about the origin of the Wutun villagers, and their peculiar dialect.
 The Chinese linguist Chen Naixiong infers from the vowel distribution of the Chinese lexical items in Wutun speech that their ancestors may have spoken an old Nanjing dialect.
 Others think that they may have been a group of Hui people (Chinese-speaking Muslims) from Sichuan who, for reasons unknown, converted to Tibetan Buddhism and moved to eastern Qinghai.
 In any event, historical documents as old as 1585 attest to the existence of the Wutun community.

 Today's Wutun villagers do not speak Chinese, but the knowledge of Tibetan is common both in Wutun and in Tongren County in general, as the Tibetan language is the lingua franca of this multiethnic region, which is populated by Tibetans and Hui people, as well as some Han Chinese and Mongols.

+Erika Sandman said Wutun speakers most likely descend from Mongol and Tibetan women marrying newly settled Chinese soldiers in the 14th century.

+Phonology

+The following table shows the consonants of Wutun.

+Wutun consists of six basic vowels, /a e i o u ə/ which are influenced to some extent by their consonantal environment.
+For instance, vowels are velarized [ˠ] before "k", as in "ek" [əˠ] 'two' or "maidok" [metoˠ] 'flower'.